Homemade Basil Pesto

 Homemade Pesto ingredients

 Pesto is obviously made from lots of basil, but what gives it its texture, density, spreadability, and body is lots and lots of fat.
 Traditionally, pine nuts are used for the nut base, but you can also use walnuts.
+I have used both with no preference for one over the other.
+I just use whatever I have on hand, which is more often than not walnuts over pine nuts.

 Pesto Recipe with Pine Nuts: Variations for allergies

-Olive oil + garlic are the flavor makers behind the basil.
-They bring depth and zest to the spread.
-SO MUCH ZEST.
-What I really love about pesto is that it’s got a little zing but it’s not spicy.
+What I really love about pesto is that it’s got a little zing but not in a spicy way.
 It’s just chock full of herby flavor which comes across as a little zing on the tongue and in the back of the throat.

 It’s pesto’s signature move and it is heavenly.